+The state of Illinois requires each school offers a minimum of 176 5-hour days or 880 hours of instruction.
+Most Holy Redeemer School exceeds this requirements annually.
 It is important for students to be regular and punctual in attendance in order to receive the maximum benefits from Most Holy Redeemer School's educational program.
 Illinois law requires compulsory school attendance by all children between the ages of 7 and 16 years.
+Therefore, students are required to attend daily during the entire regular school term.
 Daily and punctual attendance is the responsibility of the parent/guardian of the student.
 Irregular attendance jeopardizes the student's chance for successful academic achievement.
 It is the student's responsibility to complete any missing work within the agreed upon time.